Aaron-Sterling/time-ago-web-component/docs/ionic-angular-setup.md

 When you've performed both steps, your ```app.module.ts``` should look like this.
 ```
 import { CUSTOM_ELEMENTS_SCHEMA } from '@angular/core'; // add this import
-import 'star-rating-web-component';                     // add this import
+import 'time-ago-web-component';                        // add this import

 @NgModule({
   declarations: [],